 How is Arthritis Diagnosed?

 When you first take your dog to the vet, they may ask you a lot of questions about your dog’s health and recent behavior.
 Then, they will examine your dog’s limbs and joints to see if there are any areas that are warm from inflammation.
 The veterinarian will also look for signs of swelling and discomfort.
 Blood and urine samples will be taken to see if any infection is present as well.
 X-rays may also be taken so that the doctor can see how much the joints have deteriorated and if there are any significant changes to your dog’s bone structure.

 How Can You Reduce the Symptoms?

 When your dog is overweight, it can put a lot of stress and strain on their joints, so if the reason that their joints are inflamed is because they are eating a bit too much, then it only makes sense to help them lose weight to decrease the amount of pressure on their limbs.
 This weight loss can be done with a dietary change; your dog’s doctor may be able to recommend a diet that will help your dog lose weight.
-You can also decide to give your dog more exercise.
+You can also decide to give cbd oil for dogs with arthritis.
 You do not high impact motions like jumping that could irritate their joints more, but a daily walk or going for a swim could be beneficial.